pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/CloudKit.md

 [same for setting up][setup-cloudkit-apple] any other kind of project for CloudKit:

   * Follow the [Configuring iCloud services] guide for enabling iCloud entitlements in your project.
-  * Follow the [Configuring background execution modes] guide for adding the Background Modes capability to your project and turning on "Remote notifications".
+  * Follow the [Configuring background execution modes] guide for adding the "Background Modes" capability to your project and turning on "Remote notifications".
   * If you want to enable sharing of records with other iCloud users, be sure to add a `CKSharingSupported` key to your Info.plist with a value of `true`.
 This is subtly documented